sderosiaux/golb/pages/2015-02-26-react-server-side-with-es6-syntax/index.md

 Soon, it will be even useless to transpile our programs because some browsers and nodejs has already begun the implementation of some ES2015 features.

+## Harmony

-For instance, nodejs has already the following (available under a feature flag):
+nodejs has already the following features implemented thanks to V8 (available under a feature flag):

 ```
 --harmony_scoping: enable harmony block scoping